Alwinator/aw-watcher-table/README.md

 I have used an [ESP8266](https://en.wikipedia.org/wiki/ESP8266) as micro controller.
 It has in-build Wifi and GPIOs to controll sensors.
 As distance sensor I have used an [HC-SR04 Ultrasonic Sensor](http://wiki.sunfounder.cc/index.php?title=Ultrasonic_Module), because I had it laying around.

 ### Case
 I printed my case using the Prusa I3 MK3.
 As modeling software I used Fusion360.
-You can download the 3D model [here](no yet!).
+You can download the 3D model [here (Thingiverse)](https://www.thingiverse.com/thing:4619348).

 ![0](img/aw-watcher-table-0.jpg)